-Our employment service supported Harvard Summer School's immersive study abroad program.
+Our employment service supports Harvard Summer School's immersive study abroad program.

 Studying African Societies and Culture

-The program was led by John Comaroff, the Hugh K. Foster Professor of African and African American Studies and of Anthropology, and Jean Comaroff, professor of African and African American studies and of anthropology, and supported by local staff in South Africa and staff in Cambridge, Massachusetts.
-In addition to coursework, the program included:
+The program is led by John Comaroff, the Hugh K. Foster Professor of African and African American Studies and of Anthropology, and Jean Comaroff, professor of African and African American studies and of anthropology, and supported by local staff in South Africa and staff in Cambridge, Massachusetts.
+In addition to coursework, the program includes:

 - Guest lectures by South African intellectuals

 - An extended stay in a rural chiefdom

 The program ran in summer 2017 and is likely to run again in summer 2019.